TissueEngineeringLab/MyoFInDer/README.md

 Note that in the `bin` folder of this repository, a very basic `.msi` Windows installer allows automatically installing the module and its dependencies for Windows users who don't feel comfortable with command-line operations.

+Also, the simple `pip install` command is likely to fail on Python versions more recent than 3.12.
+In this case, installing the recommended requirements file first and then `myofinder` with the `--no-deps` option is recommended.

 A more detailed description of the installation procedure can be found in the [installation section](https://tissueengineeringlab.github.io/MyoFInDer/installation.html)